-Lisa Unger is the New York Times and internationally bestselling, award-winning author of sixteen novels.
-Her latest, UNDER MY SKIN, is nominated for an Edgar Award and the Hammett Prize.
-Her short story, THE SLEEP TIGHT MOTEL, is a #1 bestselling Kindle Single and is also nominated for an Edgar Award.
+Lisa Unger is the New York Times and internationally bestselling author of seventeen novels, including THE STRANGER INSIDE (coming Sep.
+17).
+Her latest release, UNDER MY SKIN, is an Edgar nominee and finalist for the Hammett Prize.
+Her story, THE SLEEP TIGHT MOTEL, is a #1 bestselling short and Edgar nominee.

-Published in twenty-six languages worldwide, with more than two million copies sold, her books have been voted "Best of the Year" or top picks by the Today show, Good Morning America, Entertainment Weekly, Amazon, IndieBound, Goodreads and more.
-Her nonfiction essays have appeared in The New York Times, Wall Street Journal, NPR, and Travel+Leisure.
-Lisa Unger lives on the west coast of Florida with her family.
+An award-winning and acclaimed writer with millions of readers worldwide, Lisa Unger is widely regarded as a master of suspense.
+Her books are published in twenty-six languages and have been voted "Best of the Year" or top picks by the Today show, Good Morning America, Entertainment Weekly, Amazon, IndieBound and many others.
+Her nonfiction work has appeared in The New York Times, Wall Street Journal, NPR, and Travel+Leisure.
+Lisa lives on the west coast of Florida with her family.

 It’s hard to compare Lisa Unger to any of her contemporaries.
 Unique, inventive, and often experimental, her writing is impossible to categorize.
 She combines her extensive knowledge of the human psyche with an understanding of trauma and fear to create novels that have earned her a reputation as one of the most skilled practitioners of the psychological thriller around today.
 Throughout her career, she has deftly walked the fine line between literary novels and commercial thrillers all the while hitting The New York Times bestseller lists and earning both critical acclaim and millions of fans worldwide.